yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 ...And a [certain legend](https://github.com/comex) of iOS hacking has been contributing to the project, time will tell what will this bring us.

+That's all folks!
+Thank you so much for taking the time to read this progress report.
+See you next month, maybe Christmas will come early!

 &nbsp;
 <h4 style="text-align:center;">
 <b>Please consider supporting us on [Patreon](https://www.patreon.com/yuzuteam)!<br>